ktomk/pipelines/README.md

 Give your project and pipeline changes a quick test run from the staging area.
-As pipelines are normally executed far away, setting them up becomes cumbersome, especially with the guide given in [Bitbucket Pipelines documentation][BBPL-LOCAL-RUN]
+As pipelines are normally executed far away, setting them up becomes cumbersome, the guide given in [Bitbucket Pipelines documentation][BBPL-LOCAL-RUN] \[BBPL-LOCAL-RUN] has some hints and is of help, but it is not about a bitbucket pipelines runner.
-\[BBPL-LOCAL-RUN].

 This is where the `pipelines` command jumps in.